zackstout/beatles-songwriting/README.md

 ### (c) bVI (e.g. Ab)

-- 🎵 () P.S.
+- 🎵 P.S.
 I love you, and,
-- 🎵 () Do you want to know a secret.
+- 🎵 Do you want to know a secret.
 - ✅ It won't be long (The C chord does not belong, in key of E!), 0:17
 - ✅ Honey Don't, intro, cool sound wow, departure from three chord trick indeed!
-- ✅ Til There was you, the ending, nice: great old tune
+- ✅ Till There was you, the ending, nice: great old tune
 - ✅ I saw her standing there (0:25), it's the "ooh!" chord!!!!
 - (p.
 214) **Illustrates how the bVI is a functional substitute for iv.**
 - Ex: In E major, the iv is Am, and the bVI is C.